RhymeForge ยท Word page

 Additive & subtractive

-Boroughs at the verse, chauffeur at the line that follows it.
+Boroughs at the verse, exposed at the line that follows it.

 Assonance

-Boroughs on the upbeat, borough on the down โ€” the slant does the work.
+Boroughs on the upbeat, alone on the down โ€” the slant does the work.

 Consonance

-Boroughs and bozo: the vowels are different but the consonants are kin.
+Boroughs and advise: the vowels are different but the consonants are kin.

 Why boroughs rhymes the way it does

 To understand why boroughs rhymes the way it does, start with the vowel โ€” the open /aสŠ/ glide, written /aสŠ/ โ€” and the ending, which trails off into a fricative.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 51, assonance 3,375, and consonance 801.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 168 matches, family rhymes 0, additive and subtractive together 293, assonance 5,094, and consonance 1062.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 How to use it: hold the strict matches for the moments the listener expects, and use the slants to surprise where they don't.
 Boroughs pairs especially well with assonance because the vowel column is deeper than the consonant column.

 More songwriting tools